terasakisatoshi/chainer-food-101-revised/README.md

 ```
 $ python train.py
+# or specify the location of training objects
+$ python train.py --model resnet
+# or
+$ python train.py --model mv2
 ```

 This script will create `trained` directory (by default) will be created. this directory is going to store snapshot i.e. trainer object or model weights. you can add `--destination` option to specify the location.